-It isn't necessary to have the certificates notarized.
+It isn't necessary to have the membership certificates notarized, like an operating agreement in some states.
 But it's much better.

 Having your certificate notarized will make it official and more valuable in terms of ownership and legal purposes, such as buying a home or getting a loan.
 However, if you're giving someone else (such as an agent) access to view the documents on your behalf, then having them notarize them is sufficient because this person has no vested interest in any potential issues with their authenticity.

 LLCs use membership certificates to note individual members' ownership of the company.
 They're often included with articles of organization or operating agreement and serve as proof that an owner has been admitted to membership.

 Is a Membership Certificate the Same as a Share Certificate?

 A membership certificate is a document that proves you are a shareholder of an LLC.
 It's different from a share certificate, which is what investors receive in exchange for their money and how much ownership they technically have.
 LLC membership certificates only show your right to vote on matters within the company, not your ownership stake or profit participation.